 If someone dies without a valid Will then they will be known as having 'died intestate' and their estate (money, property and belongings) must be distributed according to the rules of intestacy.
-With some 60% of the population not having a valid Will then the chances of someone dying without a Will are high.
+With around 61% of the population not having a valid Will then the chances of someone dying without a Will are high.

 The rules of intestacy are very rigid and do not reflect modern family dynamics, complicated by the number of unmarried couples, divorce and stepchildren from different relationships.
 In this article, we explain the rules of intestacy and what to do when someone dies without a Will.

 Distributing assets according to the rules of intestacy could create a headache for those dealing with the estate and cause a potential delay in finalising the deceased's affairs.
 It is, therefore, advisable for people to have a valid Will and to find out more read our article - "What is a will and should I get one?"